 An arbitrator will be chosen in accordance with the Administrator's Rules.
-The arbitrator must decide Covered Claims based on the substantive applicable law of the federal judicial district and circuit where the arbitration is pending, including statutes of limitation and evidentiary privileges, and may hear dispositive motions.
+As to questions arising under federal law, the arbitrator must decide Covered Claims based on the substantive applicable law of the federal judicial district and circuit where the arbitration is pending.
+As to questions arising under state law, the arbitrator must decide Covered Claims based on the substantive applicable law of the state in which the arbitration is pending, or if required by applicable law, where the controversy arose.
+In any event, the applicable law will include statutes of limitation and evidentiary privileges.
+The arbitrator may hear dispositive motions.
 The arbitrator may award the same individualized remedies (including punitive and statutory damages and statutory attorneys' fees and costs) that a court could award under applicable law.
 The arbitrator may consider rulings in other arbitrations, but an arbitrator's ruling will not be binding in proceedings involving different customers.
 The arbitrator will issue a reasoned written decision sufficient to explain the findings and conclusions on which the award is based.
 The decision and judgment by the arbitrator shall be final, binding and enforceable in any court having jurisdiction, subject to judicial review under the Federal Arbitration Act, 9 U.S.C. §§ 10-11.